initialed85/fred/pkg/api_client/docs/ChangeAPI.md

-	commitHashNotilike := "commitHashNotilike_example" // string | SQL NOT ILIKE comparison, value is implicitly prefixed and suffixed with % (optional) commitHashDesc := "commitHashDesc_example" // string | SQL ORDER BY _ DESC clause, value is ignored (presence of key is sufficient) (optional) commitHashAsc := "commitHashAsc_example" // string | SQL ORDER BY _ ASC clause, value is ignored (presence of key is sufficient) (optional) branchNameEq := "branchNameEq_example" // string | SQL = comparison (optional) branchNameNe := "branchNameNe_example" // string | SQL != comparison (optional)
+	commitHashNotilike := "commitHashNotilike_example" // string | SQL NOT ILIKE comparison, value is implicitly prefixed and suffixed with % (optional) commitHashDesc := "commitHashDesc_example" // string | SQL ORDER BY _ DESC clause, value is ignored (presence of key is sufficient) (optional) commitHashAsc := "commitHashAsc_example" // string | SQL ORDER BY _ ASC clause, value is ignored (presence of key is sufficient) (optional) branchEq := "branchEq_example" // string | SQL = comparison (optional) branchNe := "branchNe_example" // string | SQL != comparison (optional)
+	branchGt := "branchGt_example" // string | SQL > comparison, may not work with all column types (optional) branchGte := "branchGte_example" // string | SQL >= comparison, may not work with all column types (optional) branchLt := "branchLt_example" // string | SQL < comparison, may not work with all column types (optional) branchLte := "branchLte_example" // string | SQL <= comparison, may not work with all column types (optional) branchIn := "branchIn_example" // string | SQL IN comparison, permits comma-separated values (optional) branchNotin := "branchNotin_example" // string | SQL NOT IN comparison, permits comma-separated values (optional) branchContains := "branchContains_example" // string | SQL @> comparison (optional)
+	branchNotcontains := "branchNotcontains_example" // string | SQL NOT @> comparison (optional)
-	branchNameGt := "branchNameGt_example" // string | SQL > comparison, may not work with all column types (optional) branchNameGte := "branchNameGte_example" // string | SQL >= comparison, may not work with all column types (optional) branchNameLt := "branchNameLt_example" // string | SQL < comparison, may not work with all column types (optional) branchNameLte := "branchNameLte_example" // string | SQL <= comparison, may not work with all column types (optional) branchNameIn := "branchNameIn_example" // string | SQL IN comparison, permits comma-separated values (optional) branchNameNotin := "branchNameNotin_example" // string | SQL NOT IN comparison, permits comma-separated values (optional) branchNameContains := "branchNameContains_example" // string | SQL @> comparison (optional)
+	branchLike := "branchLike_example" // string | SQL LIKE comparison, value is implicitly prefixed and suffixed with % (optional) branchNotlike := "branchNotlike_example" // string | SQL NOT LIKE comparison, value is implicitly prefixed and suffixed with % (optional) branchIlike := "branchIlike_example" // string | SQL ILIKE comparison, value is implicitly prefixed and suffixed with % (optional) branchNotilike := "branchNotilike_example" // string | SQL NOT ILIKE comparison, value is implicitly prefixed and suffixed with % (optional) branchDesc := "branchDesc_example" // string | SQL ORDER BY _ DESC clause, value is ignored (presence of key is sufficient) (optional) branchAsc := "branchAsc_example" // string | SQL ORDER BY _ ASC clause, value is ignored (presence of key is sufficient) (optional) tagEq := "tagEq_example" // string | SQL = comparison (optional) tagNe := "tagNe_example" // string | SQL != comparison (optional) tagGt := "tagGt_example" // string | SQL > comparison, may not work with all column types (optional) tagGte := "tagGte_example" // string | SQL >= comparison, may not work with all column types (optional) tagLt := "tagLt_example" // string | SQL < comparison, may not work with all column types (optional) tagLte := "tagLte_example" // string | SQL <= comparison, may not work with all column types (optional) tagIn := "tagIn_example" // string | SQL IN comparison, permits comma-separated values (optional) tagNotin := "tagNotin_example" // string | SQL NOT IN comparison, permits comma-separated values (optional) tagContains := "tagContains_example" // string | SQL @> comparison (optional)
-	branchNameNotcontains := "branchNameNotcontains_example" // string | SQL NOT @> comparison (optional)
+	tagNotcontains := "tagNotcontains_example" // string | SQL NOT @> comparison (optional)
-	branchNameLike := "branchNameLike_example" // string | SQL LIKE comparison, value is implicitly prefixed and suffixed with % (optional) branchNameNotlike := "branchNameNotlike_example" // string | SQL NOT LIKE comparison, value is implicitly prefixed and suffixed with % (optional) branchNameIlike := "branchNameIlike_example" // string | SQL ILIKE comparison, value is implicitly prefixed and suffixed with % (optional) branchNameNotilike := "branchNameNotilike_example" // string | SQL NOT ILIKE comparison, value is implicitly prefixed and suffixed with % (optional) branchNameDesc := "branchNameDesc_example" // string | SQL ORDER BY _ DESC clause, value is ignored (presence of key is sufficient) (optional) branchNameAsc := "branchNameAsc_example" // string | SQL ORDER BY _ ASC clause, value is ignored (presence of key is sufficient) (optional) messageEq := "messageEq_example" // string | SQL = comparison (optional) messageNe := "messageNe_example" // string | SQL != comparison (optional) messageGt := "messageGt_example" // string | SQL > comparison, may not work with all column types (optional)
+	tagLike := "tagLike_example" // string | SQL LIKE comparison, value is implicitly prefixed and suffixed with % (optional) tagNotlike := "tagNotlike_example" // string | SQL NOT LIKE comparison, value is implicitly prefixed and suffixed with % (optional) tagIlike := "tagIlike_example" // string | SQL ILIKE comparison, value is implicitly prefixed and suffixed with % (optional) tagNotilike := "tagNotilike_example" // string | SQL NOT ILIKE comparison, value is implicitly prefixed and suffixed with % (optional) tagDesc := "tagDesc_example" // string | SQL ORDER BY _ DESC clause, value is ignored (presence of key is sufficient) (optional) tagAsc := "tagAsc_example" // string | SQL ORDER BY _ ASC clause, value is ignored (presence of key is sufficient) (optional) messageEq := "messageEq_example" // string | SQL = comparison (optional) messageNe := "messageNe_example" // string | SQL != comparison (optional) messageGt := "messageGt_example" // string | SQL > comparison, may not work with all column types (optional)